 Some of the most exceptional people among the Jewish nation were born here, and it has a unique atmosphere due to its previous cultural importance to life in Krakow, you’ll see many great examples of Jewish architecture but also places of great tragedy.
 Here you’ll find students drinking shots with corporate types, locals chatting over a beer with forgeries and everything in between.

-> But the most important thing of all is………there are so many great bars to discover, and that’s why we’ve made this self-guided crawl, but if you would like one of our guides to take you on a private tour you can book a group tour here.
+But the most important thing of all is………there are so many great bars to discover, and that’s why we’ve created the crawl, so we can take you around to the best bars, pubs and clubs in Kazimierz.

-> We recommend to check out the Jewish Quarter Walking Tour when the hangover clears, to get a bit more historical and cultural understanding of the area.
+We recommend also checking out the Jewish Quarter Walking Tour when the hangover clears, to get a bit more historical and cultural understanding of the area.
 You can check them out here.

-> Just across the square is Entropia.
+Just across the square is Entropia.
 Infusions are what they do, and they do them well, they infuse 20 different alcohols depending on the season and current trends.
 Some of the injections to expect are dried figs, sesame seeds, vanilla, cranberries, sour caramel, white tea, pineapple etc. You’ll also notice that the majority of the furniture and a lot of the artwork is creatively made from random recycled household items.

 Zoo Club is an LGBT bar and nightclub with a charming beer garden.
 As their website states “Here, every “party animal” will find a place” and whether you want to dance all night, relax in a booth or simply chill out in the beer garden.
 Zoo club has it all.